-Here's our list of the 10 best tourist attractions in Dubai that everyone must visit while in the emirate
+Here's our list of the 10 best tourist places in Dubai that everyone must visit while in the emirate

 Are you new in or moving to Dubai?
 Discover our guide to the best places to visit in Dubai and the Dubai's best tourist attractions guide for you.